minox86/knowledge-base-crawler/tasks/create_monorepo_structure.md

 - [ ] 15.1.
 Verify all packages build successfully
 - [ ] 15.2.
 Test cross-package dependencies
 - [ ] 15.3.
 Run integration tests across all services
 - [ ] 15.4.
-Validate Docker builds for all services
-- [ ] 15.5.
 Test CI/CD pipeline with the new structure

 ## Success Criteria
 - All services can be built and deployed independently